delphidabbler/delphi-tips/README.md

 ## `db`

-Contains a pair of SQL files - `tips.sql` and `tips-v2.sql` - that provide meta data about the tips.
+Contains a single SQL file - `tips-v2.sql` - that provides meta data about the tips.
 The SQL can be used to create a database.

-These files contain two versions of the database.
-They both have the same content except that `tips-v2.sql` has had two columns removed that contain email addresses.

-Such a database could can be used with the content of the `docs/_tips` folder and some suitable CSS and HTML templates to generate complete web pages for each tip.
+Such a database would need to be used in conjunction with the files in the `docs/_tips` folder, and some suitable CSS and HTML templates, to generate complete web pages for each tip.

-> **Note:** `tips.sql` is now deprecated and should not be used.
-It may be deleted without warning on privacy grounds.

 ## `demos`